poke1024/tove2d/docs/Getting_Started.md

 Some info to get you started.

 ## Installation
-To install TÖVE, grab TÖVE's [`lib`](https://github.com/poke1024/tove2d/releases/download/v0.1/lib.zip) package and unzip it inside your LÖVE project (as a folder called `lib`).
-You should then be able to load TÖVE using `require "lib/tove"`.
+To install TÖVE, grab TÖVE's [`binaries`](https://github.com/poke1024/tove2d/releases/download/1.0/tove.zip) package and unzip it inside your LÖVE project (as a folder called `tove`).
+You should then be able to load TÖVE using `tove = require "tove"`.

-TÖVE's `lib` folder contains four files:
+TÖVE's folder contains four files:

-- `tove.lua`: a Lua library binding to love
+- `init.lua`: a Lua library binding to love
 - `libTove.dll`: TÖVE library (for Windows)
 - `libTove.dylib`: TÖVE library (for macOS)
 - `libTove.so`: TÖVE library (for Linux)